ghga-de/data-portal/README.md

 dev_launcher staging
 ```

 In this case, a proxy configuration will be used that proxies all API endpoints to the staging environment, while the application itself is still served by the development server.
-Instead of `staging`, which will translate to `data.staging.ghga.dev`, you can also specify another fully qualified backend name.
-You can also set the name of the staging backend via the environment variable `data_portal_backend`.
+You can change the name of the staging backend via the environment variable `data_portal_base_url`.

 If you change the hosts file on your host computer so that localhost points to `data.staging.ghga.dev`, then this setup also allows testing authentication using the real OIDC provider.
 You need to point your browser to `https://data.staging.ghga.dev` in this case.
 The development server will serve the application via SSL in this setup, using the certificate created in `.devcontainer/cert.pem`.
 You can add the corresponding CA certificate `.devcontainer/ca-cert.pem` to the trusted certificates of your development computer or web browser to avoid the warnings when loading the page.